paruljain/canister/README.md

 Powershell Webserver
 ====================

-A micro standalone webserver designed to create RESTful APIs.
+A micro, around 100 lines, of pure PowerShell standalone webserver designed to create RESTful APIs.
+Embed it in your application to enable rich web based user interface.
+Does not need IIS.

 Setup
 -----